TejendraDharikar/hotelmenu/README.md

-exploring python, not much in this repo just basic logic for food ordering .
+exploring python, not much in this repo just basic logic for food ordering and total cost is printed.